AlexandreFenyo/net-monitor/README.md

 - when a probe pushes a new value to a data set that has already been created previously, and when that probe specifies a lifetime greater than the current data set lifetime, then the data set lifetime is updated (increased) to this new value.
 Otherwise, no change occurs to the data set lifetime.

 Therefore, the data set lifetime can only be increased, decreasing it is forbidden.
-This rule is important to avoid views displaying a larger time scale than the available dataset range, after having changed the lifetime for an external probe.
+This rule is important to avoid views displaying a larger time scale than the available dataset range, after having changed the lifetime of an external probe.

 Here are the rules **you** must follow, to display data values correctly in every situations: